pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.md

 Tools - Scan](../install-components.md#install-scst-scan):

-1. Create a file named `ootb-supply-chain-basic-values.yaml` that specifies the corresponding values to the properties you want to tweak.
+1. Create a file named `ootb-supply-chain-basic-values.yaml` that specifies the corresponding values to the properties you want to change.
 For example:

     ```
     grype: